How DAL (Delta Air Lines) Makes Money in 2025: A Deep-Dive With Income Statement

 - Cost of Revenue: $12.8B (+7.7% YoY)

-- DAL maintains moderate margins due to its scale, efficient fleet utilization, and vertical integration with its refinery operations.
+- DAL maintains moderate margins due to its scale, operational efficiencies, and ability to manage fuel costs through its refinery segment.

-- Most costs come from fuel, labor, aircraft maintenance, and airport-related expenses.
+- Most costs come from fuel, labor, aircraft maintenance, and airport fees.

 Operating Income and Expenses